Restore Database (Options Page)

 Use the Options page of the Restore Database dialog box to modify the behavior and outcome of the restore operation.

 To use SQL Server Management Studio to restore a database backup

-Specifies that the restore operation will overwrite the files of any database that is currently using the database name that you are specifying in the To database field on the General page of the Restore Database dialog box.
+The restore operation will overwrite the files of any database that is currently using the database name that you are specifying in the Restore tofield on the General page of the Restore Database dialog box.
 The files of the existing database will be overwritten even if you are restoring backups from a different database to the existing database name.
 Selecting this option is equivalent to using the REPLACE option in a RESTORE statement (Transact-SQL).

 Preserves the replication settings when restoring a published database to a server other than the server where the database was created.
 This option is relevant only if the database was replicated when the backup was created.

 This option is available only with the Leave the database ready for use by rolling back the uncommitted transactions option (described later in this table), which is equivalent to restoring a backup with the RECOVERY option.